-You may be able discuss choices of anaesthesia and post-op pain relief with your anaesthetist.
+You may be able discuss choices of anaesthesia and post-op pain relief with your anaesthetist

-The anaesthetist is responsible for pre-medication before the surgery, your anaesthesia and wellbeing during surgery, any blood transfusions you may need and your post-operative pain relief.
+The anaesthetist is responsible for pre-medication before the surgery, your anaesthesia and wellbeing during surgery, any blood transfusions you may need, and your post-operative pain relief.

-The anaesthetist may offer you medication before your surgery.
+The anaesthetist may offer you medication before the surgery.
 This could be to prevent nausea, reduce stomach acid or help you relax.
 If you think you’ll be feeling anxious before surgery, ask if you can have something to relax you.

 Pain relief after surgery